-Dual Automatic Climate Control System (Uplevel)
+Dual Automatic Climate Control System

-The climate control buttons on the center stack and on the climate control display are used to adjust the heating, cooling, and ventilation.
+The climate control buttons and the touch screen are used to adjust the heating, cooling, and ventilation.

 - 1. Driver and Passenger Temperature Controls - 2.
 Fan Control - 3.
 OFF (Fan) - 4.
-Driver and Passenger Heated Seats (If Equipped)
+Driver and Passenger Heated and Ventilated Seats (If Equipped)